The Lunch ProEst. 2020 · The Lunch Pro since 2023

 A 5g net carb soup that turns a trail-mix lunch into a real meal in fifteen minutes.

-Sugar Substitutes for Baking | Keto Guide
+Sugar Substitutes for Baking

 Everything you need to know about monk fruit, erythritol, and allulose for keto recipes.

-Cold Lunch Recipes | Keto & Make-Ahead
+Cold Lunch Recipes

 Twenty no-microwave keto lunch ideas that work alongside your trail mix in a lunchbox.

 Once you have three or four trusted keto trail mix combinations in rotation, the “I have nothing to snack on” problem disappears for good.
-Make a triple batch this weekend, hide one jar in the car and one in the desk drawer, and you’ll never reach for a 25-carb store-bought mix again.
+Make a triple batch this weekend, hide one jar in the car and one in the desk drawer, and you will never reach for a 25-carb store-bought mix again.

 Medical Disclaimer: The nutritional information provided in this article is for informational purposes only.
 While we strive for accuracy, individual responses to foods vary.
 Always consult with your healthcare provider or registered dietitian about dietary changes.